Avichay Adraee

-Avichay Adraee (אביחי אדרעי; أفيخاي أدرعي; born 19 July 1982) is a Colonel in the Israel Defense Forces who serves as the head of the Arab media division of the IDF Spokesperson's Unit.
+Avichay Adraee (אביחי אדרעי; أفيخاي أدرعي; born 19 July 1982) is a Colonel in the Israel Defense Forces who served as the head of the Arab media division of the IDF Spokesperson's Unit until 2026 and is engaged in military public diplomacy.
 As a result of his position, he receives extensive exposure in the Arab media and is known throughout the Arab world.
 He is of Syrian Jewish, Iraqi Jewish, and Turkish Jewish descent.

 Early life and career

 Adraee was born in 1982 in Haifa.
-His maternal grandparents immigrated from Iraq, his grandmother from his father's side immigrated from Turkey, and his grandfather from his father's side was born in Mandatory Palestine.
+His maternal grandparents immigrated from Iraq, his grandparents from his father's side immigrated from Turkey and Syria.
 He studied at the Hebrew Reali School in Haifa.
 His father reportedly encouraged him to learn Arabic at home, and he later honed his skills in school and through watching classic Egyptian films.
 While he was exposed to Iraqi Arabic at home during his childhood, he states that he learned the Arabic he knows from school.